-On the other hand, the remuneration of the agency can be quite high.
-It depends on a country, but usually a commision that varies around 10-20% of candidate’s annual salary is a standard.
+On the other hand, the agency's remuneration can be quite high.
+It depends on the country, but usually, a commission that varies around 10-20% of the candidate’s annual salary is a standard.

 Why cooperate with the recruitment agency?

-There are some major cons of hiring freelancers though.
-Their availability is a big issue - they may work on few projects at the same time or even disappear when they find a full-time job elsewhere.
-It is also your responsibility to manage such person and do check-ups.
-You need to be sure that a freelancer is in constant connection with the team and knows what to do.
-Also, costs of hiring a local contractor are quite high.
-And yes, remote contractor can be cheaper but disadvantages we’ve mentioned above can grow into serious issues.
+There are some significant cons of hiring freelancers, though.
+Their availability is a big issue - they may work on a few projects simultaneously or even disappear when they find a full-time job elsewhere.
+It is also your responsibility to manage such a person and do check-ups.
+You need to be sure that a freelancer is constantly connected with the team and knows what to do.
+Also, the costs of hiring a local contractor are quite high.
+And yes, remote contractors can be cheaper, but the disadvantages mentioned above can grow into serious issues.

 But the biggest and usually the most disqualifying issue with the local software shop is the price of the cooperation.
-It’s the most expensive option from all mentioned above - agencies in the big US cities can charge even $200 per hour!
+It’s the most expensive option mentioned above - agencies in the big US cities can charge even $200 per hour!

 OK, when it’s a good option?